Quark-Meson Coupling Model, Nuclear Matter Constraints and Neutron Star Properties: Equation of State of baryonic matter

 All the other coupling constants in the expression for the total energy density are \textit{calculated} within the QMC model or determined from symmetry considerations without further need for adjustable parameters.
 The one exception is $g_{\sigma B}(\bar{\sigma})$, which shows a weak dependence on the free nucleon radius $R_{N}^{\textrm{free}}$.
 We checked that changes of order 20\% in $R_{N}^{\textrm{free}}$, consistent with nucleon properties, have no significant effect on the properties of nuclear matter and chose $R_{N}^{\mathrm{free}}=1.0$~fm.

-The baryon-meson coupling constants $g_{\sigma N}(0)$, $g_{\omega B}$, and $g_{\rho B}$ (or equivalently the three quark-meson coupling constants) are determined by solving the MIT bag model equations of motion in medium.
+The baryon-meson coupling constants $g_{\sigma N}(0)$, $g_{\omega B}$, and $g_{\rho B}$ (or equivalently the three quark-meson coupling constants) are determined by fitting the saturation properties of symmetric nuclear matter.
 Only $g_{\sigma B}$ is density dependent and that dependence is calculated self-consistently according to

 where $M^{\ast}_{B}$ is calculated in the QMC model using the MIT bag with one gluon exchange for the baryon structure.
 The couplings $g_{\omega B}$ and $g_{\rho B}$ are expressed in terms of the quark level couplings as: